 Marking a recommendation as completed helps you:

-track work progress
+track progress

 avoid repeating the same actions

-tidy up your task list
+keep your task list tidy

 come back later to analyze the results